6 Types of Greenwashing: How Companies Mislead the Public on Sustainability

 4. Greenshifting: Blaming the Consumer

 Rather than taking responsibility for their environmental impact, some companies engage in greenshifting, shifting the blame onto consumers.
-They encourage consumers to reduce their footprint or make greener choices, rather than addressing their own corporate practices that are causing significant environmental harm.
+They encourage consumers to reduce their carbon footprint or make greener choices, rather than addressing their own corporate practices that are causing significant environmental harm.
 This places the burden on the consumer while the company avoids taking meaningful action.

 5. Greencrowding: Hiding in Group Efforts